tishrabon/psc-pro-active-plus/README.md

 - A **metronome with adjustable BPM**
 - **Natural ambient sounds** for a calming workspace

-You can control your Pomodoro cycles, adjust tempo, enjoy background sounds, or run them together for the perfect flow—all inside a minimal, intuitive interface.
+You can control your Pomodoro cycles, adjust tempo, enjoy background sounds, or run them together for the perfect flow!
+All inside a minimal, intuitive interface.

 ---